ArnaudLoos/HomeAssistant-Presentation/README.md

 ## Recommendations for starting out
 Hass.io running on a Raspberry Pi 3 - $50 with power and case

-Most people start with automating lights.
+Many people start with automating lights.
 Many lights are either wifi controlled or come with their own hub with a proprietary zigbee radio inside.

 [Yeelight](https://www.amazon.com/YEELIGHT-YLDP03YL-Dimmable-Equivalent-Assistant/dp/B01LRTWQJ0/) Wi-Fi color bulb - $35